-4.10 Discipline beyond the College Gate
+4.9 Discipline beyond the School Gate

-- 4.10.1 Parents/carers are encouraged to report criminal behaviour, anti-social behaviour and serious bullying incidents that occur anywhere off the College premises which pose a threat to a member of the public or a student, to the police as soon as possible. - 4.10.2 If a member of the public, College staff, parent/carer or student reports criminal behaviour, anti-social behaviour or a serious bullying incident to a College member of staff this must be passed onto a member of the Senior Leadership Team.
-If the Principal/Senior management considers that the misbehaviour is linked to a child suffering or being likely to suffer significant harm the College's child protection policy will be followed. - 4.10.3 For health and safety reasons, very high standards of behaviour are expected on College residential or day trips.
-The College will use the same intervention system that is applied to incidents of misbehaviour that occur on the College grounds. - 4.10.4 Where unacceptable behaviour occurs off site, including travelling to and from College, the College reserves the right to issue a consequence, or a fixed term or permanent exclusion particularly in relation to violent conduct e.g. physical assault or bullying incidents.
-The formal interventions system will apply.
+- 4.9.1 Parents/carers are encouraged to report criminal behaviour, anti-social behaviour and serious bullying incidents that occur anywhere off the school premises which pose a threat to a member of the public or a student, to the police as soon as possible. - 4.9.2 If a member of the public, staff, parent/carer or student reports criminal behaviour, anti-social behaviour or a serious bullying incident to a member of staff this must be passed onto a member of the Senior Leadership Team.
+If the Headteacher/Senior management considers that the misbehaviour is linked to a child suffering or being likely to suffer significant harm the school's child protection policy will be followed. - 4.9.3 For health and safety reasons, very high standards of behaviour are expected on sixth form residential or day trips.
+The school will use the same intervention system that is applied to incidents of misbehaviour that occur on the school and sixth form grounds. - 4.9.4 Where unacceptable behaviour occurs off site, including travelling to and from the school and sixth form, the school reserves the right to issue a formal behaviour and attendance action, or a fixed term or permanent exclusion particularly in relation to violent conduct e.g. physical assault or bullying incidents.

-4.11 Involvement of Outside Agencies
+4.10 Involvement of Outside Agencies

-4.11.1 The College works positively with external agencies (e.g. early help hubs, children's social care, health services, police, YOT).
+4.10.1 The school and sixth form work positively with external agencies (e.g. early help hubs, children's social care, health services, police, YOT).
 It seeks appropriate support from them to ensure the needs of all students are met by utilising the range of external support available.

-4.12 College Appeal and Protocol
+4.11 Appeal and Protocol

-- A student who is permanently excluded, or the parent/carer of the student can appeal in writing to the Chair of the Board of Directors via the Trust Governance Professional. - In any correspondence the student or parent/carer must make it clear that they are 'requesting an appeal to the decision to permanently exclude' using the Trust Appeals form on the College website.
-Please also see appendix A. - Any request to appeal the decision must be received within 5 working days of receipt of the permanent exclusion letter. - An appeals meeting will be arranged within 10 working days of the appeal being received and the student and parents/carers will be notified of the date of the appeals meeting in writing. - The Chair of the Board of Directors will arrange for at least 2 Trust Directors or local College Advisory Group members to attend the Appeal meeting. - The student is entitled to be accompanied by a friend or relative at the meeting.
+- A student who is permanently excluded, or the parent/carer of the student can appeal in writing to the Chair of the Board of Directors via the Trust Governance Professional. - In any correspondence the student or parent/carer must make it clear that they are 'requesting an appeal to the decision to permanently exclude' using the Trust Appeals form in appendix A.

+- Any request to appeal the decision must be received within 5 working days of receipt of the permanent exclusion letter. - An appeals meeting will be arranged within 10 working days of the appeal being received and the student and parents/carers will be notified of the date of the appeals meeting in writing. - The Chair of the Board of Directors will arrange for at least 2 Trust Directors or local Advisory Group members to attend the Appeal meeting. - The student is entitled to be accompanied by a friend or relative at the meeting.

-4.12.1 Before the Appeal
+4.11.1 Before the Appeal

-- A pack of information will be sent to the Directors/Advisors to examine before the meeting. - The pack will include the following: - Name of the student. - Date of birth. - Previous school. - Current markbook grades summary. - Current attendance. - ➤ All cedar logs in chronological order (Acronyms explained). - A short summary of the student's behaviour/attendance whilst attending College. - Exact and precise reasons for the permanent exclusion. - The Directors/Advisors will meet 30 minutes prior to the meeting to ensure the appointment of a Chair and to confirm any questions to be asked. - The student, parents/carers will have access to the relevant information by logging onto Cedar.
+- A pack of information will be sent to the Directors/Advisors to examine before the meeting. - The pack will include the following: - Name of the student. - Date of birth. - Previous school. - Current assessment data - Current attendance - All logs on Classcharts for the student relating to behaviour, attendance and academic support or intervention, including any formal stages implemented - A short summary of the student's behaviour/attendance whilst attending the sixth form. - > Exact and precise reasons for the permanent exclusion. - The Directors/Advisors will meet 30 minutes prior to the meeting to ensure the appointment of a Chair and to confirm any questions to be asked. - The student and parents/carers will be provided with a copy of the same information that is provided to the panel in advance of the meeting.

-4.12.2 At the Appeal Meeting
+4.11.2 At the Appeal Meeting